Posted 3:27 p.m. Monday, Aug. 17, 2020

-“We’ve reached a point where it’s easier for a company to restart something that has a latent memory than to invest in something new and untried,” explains Dan Wallace, an associate lecturer in the UW-La Crosse Marketing Department.
-“Brands can’t hide behind clever advertising anymore.
+“We’ve reached a point where it’s easier for a company to restart something that has a latent memory than to invest in something new and untried,” explains“Brands can’t hide behind clever advertising anymore.
 They have to have utility, and they have to have a positive customer experience, a positive memory, tied to them.”

 Wallace is the co-author of “The Physics of Brand,” a 2016 book exploring why brands exist and how customer experience contributes to their success.
 He’s a frequent source in Twin Cities business articles.